HEADINGTON, OXFORD

 • Cumberlege Close: The Revd H.A.
 Cumberlege was Vicar of Marston 1899–1904

-• Harlow Way: Professor Vincent Harlow, who lived at 14 Oxford Road
+• Harlow Way: Professor Vincent Harlow lived at 14 Oxford Road

 • Haynes Road: The Haynes family owned Cross Farm